 Amanda received her Bachelor’s Degree in Applied Interior Design from Mount Royal University, completed her NCIDQ Certification which is the industry’s recognized indicator of proficiency, and is also a Leadership in Energy & Environmental Design Accredited Professional.
 She is a mentor for the Harry G. Schaefer Mentorship Program and chairs the Junior Achievement of Southern Alberta World of Choices event.
 In 2016, Hamilton launched a Travel Scholarship through her Alma Matter to promote design exploration.

 Not that Likeable

 and Other Stories I Told Myself

-A satirical memoir, Not that Likable: And Other Stories I Told Myself, is Amanda’s first book releasing Fall of 2022 and chronicles her childhood exploits while leading the reader through relatable lessons in both life and business.
+A satirical memoir, Not that Likable: And Other Stories I Told Myself, is Amanda’s first book releasing November 2022 and chronicles her childhood exploits while leading the reader through relatable lessons in both life and business.
 The stories begin with her less than conventional upbringing in a multi-generational family of seven, crammed into a modest bungalow with one washroom.
 Amanda shares the lessons of her entrepreneurial beginnings opening a library in her grandparent’s basement and her kindergarten antics of boycotting panties, building a foundation for her affinity to breaking all the rules.
 Her horrifying self-inflicted teenage drama starts with unforgettable moments like spending her 13th birthday concocting a trash bag smock stapled with garbage to wear to school on Earth Day to succumbing to her competitive strategic nature to lock down her high school crush (only to find out that he was getting jiggy with her best friend.)
-Whether Amanda was working to “build her brand” by launching an anti-smoking campaign the first week of grade seven or learning not to trust her guts with IBS-D, Amanda weaves readers through her weird antics which are raw, relatable an ultimately share a story of hope.
+Whether Amanda was working to “build her brand” by launching an anti-smoking campaign the first week of grade seven or learning not to trust her guts with IBS-D, Amanda weaves readers through her weird antics which are raw, relatable and ultimately share a story of hope.

 Speaking + Campaigns